 Similar to red, you can mute orange using black, white, or gray.

 Black produces a darker muted orange while white produces the opposite.
-Gray produces a muted orange that's in between both black and white.
+Gray produces a muted orange that's between both black and white.